 - Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colours, font types and more.
+- Styling options (display image on top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colors, font types and more.

-Go here for more information about the plugin:
+Go here for more information about using this plugin:

 To learn how to add testimonials in WordPress, see the tutorial below:

 In Conclusion …

 Client testimonials and customer reviews are powerful sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
 Always ask for testimonials, reviews, and feedback from existing customers or clients, and start publishing these on your web site.